 Hiking and river tours are on the agenda.
 I noticed several rowers on the river today.
 There are three rowing clubs in Valdivia with world and Pan American titles and continuous representation in the Olympics.

 While waiting for the bus in Valparaiso I met German tourists who were on their way to Pucon near the active Villarrica Volcano.
 Located about 500 miles south of Santiago, Villarrica began erupting about two weeks ago spewing fiery plumes of lava and forcing evacuation of people from nearby towns.
 Pucon is on my list of places to visit in Chile.
 The area has great hiking.
-The volcanic eruption calmed and with no more visible signs of activity the area is clear for travel again, at least for now.
+The volcanic eruption calmed and with no more visible signs of activity and for now the area is clear for travel again.